Moseley Park: Amenities and events

-The park is home to tennis, angling and yoga clubs, and hosts annual music festivals, including the Moseley Folk & Arts Festival, and Mostly Jazz.
+The park is home to tennis, angling and yoga clubs, and hosts annual music festivals, including the Moseley Folk and Arts Festival, and Mostly Jazz.
 Ocean Colour Scene, who originate from the area, headlined a festival at the park in 2016 to celebrate the 20th anniversary of their album Moseley Shoals.

 The Park and Pool also hosts a programme of outdoor community events, including family-friendly nature activities and arts and crafts workshops for adults and children: most of which are offered on a 'pay what you feel' basis.

 An ice house in the park is Grade II listed.
 It was built in the 18th century and is around 16 feet by 12 feet.
 The ice house was used for cold storage and storing ice before the invention of the refrigerator.
 It is believed to have storage space for up to 20 tonnes of ice and food materials were placed above it to be used as frozen food.
 It is now open for public viewing on Farmers' Market Days in the warmer months of the year.

 In 2015, the Sunday Times named the park as one of the desirable factors for Moseley being the best place to live in the UK, beating London’s Mayfair and Muswell Hill.

 The Park and Pool has a toilet block situated just inside the main Alcester Rd entrance, which has one standard cubicle, one ambulant cubicle, and one accessible cubicle (with work ongoing to entry pathway currently creating a barrier for some people).